 How Long Does Evaporated Milk Last

-Like other canned products, evaporated milk lasts quite a long time.
+Like other canned products, evaporated milk keeps up for quite some time.
 Sure, it comes with a best-by (or best if used by) date, but that date only informs you how long, at the very least, the evaporated milk will retain its freshness.
 And since this dairy product is canned, it will usually last months past that date.

 Once you open the can, the condensed milk only lasts a few days.
 Some producers, like PET Milk recommend using their product within 2 to 3 days, while others, like Carnation, say it’s good for up to 5 days.
-Generally speaking, you should either use or freeze opened evaporated milk within 5 days.
+Generally speaking, you should either use all of it or freeze the leftovers within 5 days.

 |Canned evaporated milk (unopened)||Best by + 6 – 12 months|